nurhaliza/fav-food-page/README.md

 [Front-End Coding Standards](https://github.com/bendc/frontend-guidelines)

 # NEED HELP?
-Feel free to message me via Discord or simply write your concerns in your issue page.
+Feel free to email me at: nurhaliza@csu.fullerton.edu OR express your concerns in your issue page.

 # THANK YOU ~
-Any contribtuions made are greatly appreciated and I hope that this project helps in jumpstarting or furthering your development with front-end work!
+Any contributions made are greatly appreciated and I hope that this project helps in jumpstarting or furthering your development with front-end work!